Ravi10000/type-fast/README.md

 ### `cool`

-and I welcome everyone to contribute to this project, and help me build it more fast efficient.
+and I welcome everyone to contribute to this project, and help me build it  fast and efficient.
 <!--
 ### `npm start`